yiisoft/docs/guide/en/tutorial/mailing.md

 actually sending an email, writes its contents into a file.
 Such default is useful during initial application development.

-There is also [SwiftMailer-based official driver available](https://github.com/yiisoft/mailer-swiftmailer) as a separate package that actually can send emails.
-In the examples of this guide this driver is used.
+There are also [Swift Mailer](https://github.com/yiisoft/mailer-swiftmailer) and [Symfony Mailer](https://github.com/yiisoft/mailer-symfony) based official drivers available as a separate packages that actually can send emails.
+In the examples of this guide Symfony Mailer is used.

 ## Configuring mailer